uclibs/aaec/README.md

 ## Running the tests
 1. Run the database migrations: ```bundle exec rake db:migrate``` (Optional)
 1. Run the test suite: ```bundle exec rspec```

+## Note on Dependency Management
+While this repository includes a yarn.lock file, you do not need to run yarn install to use the program.
+The application is fully operational with bundle install alone, which manages all necessary Ruby dependencies.